jakehofgard/jakehofgard.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a graduate student at Stanford University, working towards an MS in electrical engineering.
-At the moment, I'm also applying to PhD programs in applied mathematics.
-Previously, I completed my undergraduate degree in mathematics, also at Stanford.
+I'm an incoming mathematics PhD student at UC Berkeley.
+Previously, I completed my undergraduate degree in mathematics and a master's degree in electrical engineering, both at Stanford University.

-My research interests are broadly related to convex optimization, machine learning theory, and the theory of partial differential equations (PDEs).
-For instance, some of my previous research investigates the convergence of neural network-based PDE solvers for mean-field control problems, and I've recently become quite interested in operator learning for physical problems.
+My research interests are broadly related to optimization, probability, and partial differential equations (PDEs).
+For instance, some of my previous research investigates the convergence of neural network-based PDE solvers for mean-field control and reachability problems, and I remain interested in interacting particle systems that arise in both control-theoretic settings and in modern applications of statistical physics.
 You can find more information about my research on my [Google Scholar page](https://scholar.google.com/citations?user=VJcUlLQAAAAJ&hl=en&oi=sra) and in my [CV](../files/Jake_Hofgard_CV_Fall24.pdf).
 I typically use my legal name, William, for academic purposes.

-When I'm not learning about applied math, I like to spend my time in my home state of Colorado.
+When I'm not learning about math, I like to spend my time in my home state of Colorado.
 That isn't always possible, but the hills and coastline near the Bay Area aren't a bad substitute.